loicrouillermonay/BSA2021_Google/README.md

 #### B. Features Extraction + Pycaret / & Bag-Of-Words

-At this point, the data was taken and we applied what was read in our preliminary research.
-Various information were extracted about the texts such as sentence length, the number of stopwords per sentence, Part-Of-Speech statistics, and Entity Recognition to create a whole DataFrame of text metadata.
+Here, we applied the methods explained in our preliminary search.
+Various features were extracted about the texts such as sentence length, the number of stopwords per sentence, Part-Of-Speech statistics, and Entity Recognition.
+They were all put in a DataFrame of text metadata.

-Only based on this metadata, a classification on the labels using the PyCaret library was made.
-PyCaret is an open-source, low-code machine learning library in Python.
-It allows, among other things, very easily and quickly to make comparisons between many different algorithms and do more advanced preprocessing on the data.
-The library also offers an easy way to save predictive models and deploy them.
+Based on that, we used the PyCaret library to classify the labels.
+It is an open-source, low-code machine learning library in Python.
+It allows, among many other things, to easily compare different alorithms and perform more advanced preprocessing on the data.
+The library also offers an easy way to save predictive models and later deploy them.

-On only the metadata, the best model being a random forest classifier obtained an accuracy of 53%.
-We were surprised in good, but we remain dissatisfied when we analyze the matrix confusion.
-Indeed, there is a too significant proportion of deviation and extreme on the wrong predictions.
-We have the intuition that the method is not good enough.
+As a result of using the metadata, the best result was obtained from the random forest classifier with an accuracy of 53%.
+We were positively surprised, altough dissatisfied by the confusion matrix.
+Indeed, the proportion of deviation and extremes on the wrong predictions is too significant.
+We have the intuition that the method is not good enough and shouldn't be further refined.

 ```Python
 Model                           Accuracy   AUC      Recall    Prec.
 TT(Sec)